broimp/lrthw_exercises/Chapter_4/Readme.md

 use a vairable that has not been instantiated yet.
 Instantiated means "set equal to something."
-It usually arises from a typo of a variable name. qwhich is essentially an integer.
+It usually arises from a typo of a variable name.

+Since ruby types variables automatically, a 4 will type to Fixnum, which is essentially an integer.
 A 4.0 will type to Float, which are more precise and include significant digits.

 The puts command will represent its own string interpretation of